si9int/cc.py/README.md

 **ToDo**

-- [ ] Implementation of multi-threating
+- [ ] Implementation of multithreading
 - [ ] Allowing a range of years as input
 - [ ] Implementing `direct-grep`
 - [ ] Temporary file-writing